-Extension 6.7.
-All of the zeros, of any automorphic L-function, with $0 < \Re(s) < 1$, lie on the line $\Re(s) = \frac{1}{2}$.
+Extension 6.7 (Grand Riemann Hypothesis).
+All of the zeros of any automorphic L-function with $0 < \Re(s) < 1$ lie on the line $\Re(s) = \frac{1}{2}$ .

-Sarnak discusses the Grand Riemann Hypothesis in more detail in 11.2.
+Sarnak discusses the grand Riemann hypothesis in more detail in Section 11.2.

-The objects considered by extensions to the Riemann Hypothesis become more specialized and complicated.
-We refer the interested reader to more comprehensive resources for further material on these problems [75, 76].
-Assuming the RH and its Extensions ...
+The objects considered by extensions of the Riemann hypothesis become more specialized and complicated.
+We refer the interested reader to more comprehensive resources for further material on these problems [82, 83].

+Assuming the Riemann Hypothesis and Its Extensions ...

-Right now, when we tackle problems without knowing the truth of the Riemann Hypothesis, it's as if we have a screwdriver.
-But when we have it, it'll be more like a bulldozer [79].
+Right now, when we tackle problems without knowing the truth of the Riemann hypothesis, it's as if we have a screwdriver.
+But when we have it, it'll be more like a bulldozer [86].